 Edge Legacy and Internet Explorer also respect a Windows policy (

 DisablePasswordReveal) that removes the password reveal button in various places throughout the system, including Edge Legacy and Internet Explorer.
 Some security configuration guides suggest setting this policy, arguing “Visible passwords may be seen by nearby persons, compromising them.”
-This is literally true; it is also true that such nearby persons might simply watch as the user types in their password manually.
+This is literally true; it is also true that such nearby persons might simply watch as the user’s fingers as they type in their password manually.

-Notably, this Windows policy is not respected by Edge 79 and above, so we’ve had a few questions about that.
+Notably, this Windows policy is not respected2 by Edge 79 and later, so we’ve had a few questions about that.
 I’d like to point out a few non-obvious characteristics of this feature that might assuage security concerns.